raul23/SimulRPi/README_pypi.rst

 **Note**

-   Since we are showing how to use the ``SimulRPi`` library, the presented code examples are to be executed on your computer.
+   Since we are showing how to use the library ``SimulRPi``, the presented code examples are to be executed on your computer.
 However, the script ``run_examples`` which runs the following code examples can be executed on a Raspberry Pi or your computer.